 2700.6 (Cont.)
 STATE ORGANIZATION AND GENERAL ADMINISTRATION 07-96

+M. Instructions for Completing Form HCFA-372.--Form HCFA-372 is to be used as the annual report for waiver years operating under the 14-element cost neutrality formula.
+If the waiver was amended during the waiver year to use the 4-element simplified formula, Form HCFA-372(S) must be used for that year.

 1. Section I (Subsections A-B).--Section I reports the annual number of institutional services recipients for the level(s) of care in the approved waiver.
 For example, if the waiver includes only recipients who would otherwise receive an ICF/MR level of care, data on that level of care are required.
 Data on the hospital and NF levels of care are not required.
 If the waiver includes only individuals with developmental disabilities who were inpatients of a NF but in need of an ICF/MR level of care and the average per capita expenditures were estimated as if these individuals were inpatients of an ICF/MR, only data for the ICF/MR level of care are required.